 Klonopin is a long-acting benzodiazepine.
 This means it is metabolized slowly and takes longer to leave our bodies.
 It has a long half-life of about 30-40 hours.
 So, you can expect Klonopin withdrawal symptoms to begin after 2-7 days of quitting this drug, sometimes sooner.
 During this time, please do not attempt to quit Klonopin alone because quitting Klonopin cold turkey has been linked with worsening seizures and panic attacks.

-ChoicePoint offers outpatient detox programs and medical and clinical treatment plans; we aim to minimize the risk of Klonopin withdrawal while maximizing the chances of recovery.
+ChoicePoint offers outpatient detox programs and clinical treatment plans; we aim to minimize the risk of Klonopin withdrawal while maximizing the chances of recovery.

 Klonopin Withdrawal Timeline